demisto/content-docs/content-repo/extra-docs/packs/Prisma-Cloud.md

 - Ensure your Cloud environments are compliant and up to date with the latest compliance standards.
 - Configure your Cloud environments using industry best practices.

-As part of this pack, you  also get out-of-the-box Prisma Cloud incident views, segregated alert layouts and playbooks.
+As part of this pack, you  also get out-of-the-box Prisma Cloud incident views, segregated alert layouts, and playbooks.
 All of these are easily customizable to suit the needs of your organization.

 # In this Pack